PHP 8 – What You Need To Know

 • The each() function

 While most of these are no longer widely used, we have identified that create_function is still used in over 5,500 WordPress plugins, including top-rated plugins with millions of installations.
-In some cases, the use of these deprecated functions may be intended for backward compatibility with older PHP versions.
+These deprecated functions may sometimes be intended for backward compatibility with older PHP versions.
 Many plugins, however, will need extensive refactoring as PHP 8 becomes more utilized.

 What security concerns are there?

 By and large, this will improve security.
-Several exploits can take advantage of PHP’s Type Juggling behavior to bypass nonstandard cookie, nonce, or password checks.
-Nonetheless, a large number of plugins use these loose comparisons, sometimes for critical functions.
-In most cases, these will continue to work correctly when using PHP 8, but a few of them might rely on incorrect behavior to function correctly.
+Several exploits can use PHP’s Type Juggling behavior to bypass nonstandard cookie, nonce, or password checks.
+Nonetheless, many plugins use these loose comparisons, sometimes for critical functions.
+In most cases, these will continue to work correctly when using PHP 8, but some might rely on incorrect behavior to function correctly.
 In a few rare circumstances, this might open up new security holes.

 The onus of updating code for compatibility with PHP 8 could prove too much for some developers, and many plugins and themes may end up abandoned, though this is less likely to happen for plugins and themes with a large install base.
 Any security issues in these abandoned plugins and themes would go unpatched, which could prove disastrous.